corrugated metal fence update part 3

 The shipping container is next.
 We found some perfectly good, durable doors and windows at Habitat for Humanity in Park City that had been pulled out of another house, I’m assuming for a remodel, that are all ready to be installed when the time comes- hopefully soon!

-For a look at the making of this corrugated metal fence DIY click here.
+For a look at the making of this corrugated metal fence DIY in 2013 click here.

-For a look at the fence after 1 year look here.
+For a look at the fence after 1 year in 2014 look here.